plausible/website/_posts/2020-09-29-how-to-use-utm-parameters-to-track-your-campaigns-and-understand-where-the-dark-traffic-is-coming-from.md

 ### Analyze your guest blogging and content syndication campaigns

-In content marketing, people do many guest blogging and content syndication campaigns.
+In content marketing, companies do many guest blogging and content syndication campaigns.
 Some of these are hard to track as some websites don't send a referral header.
 UTM tags are a solution to these.

 Simply tag all the links in the different guest posts and other syndication activities to be able to see how many clicks and other results they drive.